-A background check is going to show that you held the position (or that there is a gap in employment) and omitting it from your resume may cause the Hiring Manager to call your integrity into question.
-It is almost certain that the Hiring Manager will ask you to explain the circumstances under which you left the position, and it is important to keep the following in mind:
+It is almost certain that you will have to explain leaving a job without notice.
+The interviewer will ask you to explain the circumstances under which you left the position, and it is important to keep the following in mind:

 Avoid a Dramatic Explanation

 When explaining situations that were out of your control, remain professional and detached in your explanation.
 For example, you can describe a hostile or uncomfortable work environment by simply saying that there was a “change in the office climate” that you weren’t comfortable with.
 Badmouthing your previous company or supervisor will be a red flag to your interviewer.